-– All of those who have come to Sweden are not just manpower for Volvo's factories.
-They are people who think and have a story to tell, the writer and poet José Romero states decisively.
+– All the people who come to Sweden are not just manpower for Volvo's factories.
+They are men and women who think and have stories to tell, the writer and poet José Romero states.

 We meet up with him and Anni-Frid Frisk, project manager for the book fair, at the cultural centre Blå Stället in Angered.
 To draw attention to the literature and poetry of Sweden's suburban areas is central to the Angered Book Fair, that was a huge success when it premiered in 2018.
 Around 3000 visitors came to take part in the programme with over 70 exhibitors during a few intense hours.

 – There was a huge interest from various groups.
 It's a need not only among people in Angered, or in the suburbs, to get close to the writers and meet them face to face, José says with great enthusiasm.
 Perhaps not mainly to buy their books, but to give them a hug and have a few words.

 "We want to promote those who live here and create a venue outside of the city centre"

 They do not want to compete with the large Book Fair in Gothenburg, but rather act as a complement.
 A smaller, more relaxed, context and a place to highlight the writers and poets who are not seen or heard as much elsewhere.